trelau/AFEM/README.md

     python setup.py develop

 within the AFEM root folder.
-The "develop" option links to the source code at runtime so changes in the source are reflected in any programs using AFEM.
+The ``develop`` option links to the source code at runtime so changes in the source are reflected in any programs using AFEM.
+The regular installation command

+    python setup.py install

+can be used to actually install the AFEM package into the Python root directory.

+Installation files can be cleaned by:

+    conda clean -a

 # Building Documentation
 The documentation can be built from sources using sphinx.
 Install sphinx and